Come volunteer with us!

-NMIH volunteers are vital to the success of the museum.
-They can become involved in a variety of projects ranging from educational outreach and hospitality to the care and conservation of collections.
-NMIH staff work with volunteers closely, match volunteers with projects that reflect their particular interests and skills, and provide the necessary training to support volunteer efforts.
+Volunteers are a vital part of supporting the mission of the Museum.
+They can be involved in a variety of projects ranging from programming, outreach, and to the care and conservation of our collections.
+NMIH staff work closely with volunteers, match volunteers with projects that reflect their particular interests and skills, and provide the necessary trainings to support volunteer efforts.

-Volunteers take part in an orientation and training process that familiarizes them with the museum’s operation and logistical information, the NMIH collection, exhibits and regular programming, relevant historical content, and acquaints them with project-specific training on an as-needed basis.
+Volunteers take part in an orientation and training process that familiarizes them with the Museum and the work at hand.

 Volunteer Job Descriptions (availability may vary)

 Volunteer positions include the following titles and job descriptions: